-During her contract at Fox Carole was often loaned out to other studios.
-She made Orchestra Wives at United Artists and Having Wonderful Crime at RKO.
-Despite Zanuck's efforts to sabotage her career Carole was very popular at the studio.
+During her time at Fox Carole was often loaned out to other studios.
+She made The Powers Girl at United Artists and Having Wonderful Crime at RKO.
+Despite Zanuck's efforts to sabotage her career she was very popular at the studio.
 Directors like Ray McCarey loved working with her and she always got along with the crew.
 She was happy when Fox agreed to make her book Four Jills In Jeep into a movie.
 However she had no creative control over the script and it ended up being a disappointment.
 By 1945 she was earning $1350 a week but she was unhappy with the films she was being offered.
 She turned down leading roles in The Spider and Doll Face because she felt they were inferior projects.
 Carole begged Zanuck to let her make a screen test for the comedy Cluny Brown but was told she was "too glamorous" to play the part.
-Instead she was cast in B-movie Behind Green Lights.
+Instead she was cast in the low budget drama Behind Green Lights.
+She hated the script and would later say it was her least favorite role.
+Carole really wanted to play the lead in Forever Amber but her friend Linda Darnell got the role.

 Outside her studio dressing room

-She hated the script and would later say it was her least favorite role.
 When she was assigned a bit part in Somewhere In The Night she refused to do it.
-Carole said "it would be detrimental to my career."
+She said "it would be detrimental to my career."
 Zanuck immediately put her on suspension without pay.
-After returning to the studio she made the low budget comedy It Shouldn't Happen To A Dog.
-It would be her last movie at 20th Century Fox.
+After returning to the studio she made the comedy It Shouldn't Happen To A Dog.
+It would be her last movie at Fox.
 On October 24, 1946 she found out that her contract would not be renewed.
-Carole told a friend "I feel very happy about this, needless to say, for my last pictures on the lot were pretty dreary."
-She had been at Fox for six years and despite some success she never became an A-list star.
-After Carole's death Darryl Zanuck spread lies that she wasn't a good actress and told people she "slept with everyone" at the studio.
+Carole was so devastated that she attempted suicide and was hospitalized.
+Later she said she was glad her days at Fox were over because "my last pictures on the lot were pretty dreary."
+She had worked at 20th Century Fox for six years and despite some success she never became an A-list star.
+After Carole's death Darryl Zanuck spread lies that she was a bad actress and that she "slept with everyone" at the studio.
+He cruelly nicknamed her "the studio hooker."
 Unfortunately these lies hurt Carole's legacy and many film historians dismissed her as an untalented B-actress.